18F/handbook/_pages/training-development/working-groups-and-guilds-101.md

 ## 18F Collectives
 18F has developed Collectives, with "Collective Leads" guiding them.
 These collectives are an experiment in how we can support important practices and focus areas long-term within the tight constraints of a cost-recoverable organization.

+ A collective is a group of people that share or are motivated by at least one common issue or interest, or work together to achieve a common objective.

 These collectives should all have Slack channels with a `c-` prefix.
 Since their channels are one of their best ways of promoting best practices, you're encouraged to join any you find interesting.

 Current 18F Collectives (and Leads) include: